heereman/OpenResearchData/notes.md

 ##Half Day workshop on creating Data Management Plans
 - What is a Research Data Management Plan and why should I make one
 - How to create proper data management plans
 - Which tools to use to generate online Data Management Plans.
-Examples, [DMPonline tool](https://dmponline.dcc.ac.uk/) from the DCC and the [DMPTool](https://dmp.cdlib.org/) from the University of California
+Examples, [DMPonline tool](https://dmponline.dcc.ac.uk/) from the DCC, [DMPTool](https://dmp.cdlib.org/) from the University of California, [DMP Uninett](https://sigma-dmp.paas.uninett.no/) from Uninet Sigma2
 - To do
   - [ ] Develop exercises
     - Prepare a simple project for which the participants need to make a DMP.
 In first instance, just as a flat document.
 After introducing the DMPonline tool, let them create a DMP online for the same project